 People who want their film literal have a difficult time with the ambiguities Kubrick presents throughout his films, and no less so than with the happenings of Eyes Wide Shut.
 They want it all to be real.
 If there are suggestions of dream-time then they want it all to be dream with a definite entrance point from real life and a definitive gate back into real life.
 And this despite the fact that Kubrick holds true to Schnitzler’s insistence that no dream is ever just a dream, just as what we observe in “real” life doesn’t begin to describe the whole person.

 This is spiritual territory.
 Mystic territory.
 That of Dionysus-Narcissus and the Gnostic mirror.
-It is the world of ritual, ritual magic and theater.
+It is the world of ritual and theater.
 It is what Kubrick was trying to bring into his film, and he’s certainly not the only artist to inject this into their work.
-We have theater which becomes “real life” then reverts to theater (the theatrics of Be Black, Baby in Hi, Mom, perhaps referenced in Eyes Wide Shut, scroll down to the bottom of this page to see what I’ve written about it).
+We have theater which becomes “real life” then reverts to theater (for example, the theatrics of Be Black, Baby in Hi, Mom, perhaps referenced in Eyes Wide Shut, scroll down to the bottom of this page to see what I’ve written about it).
 We have ritual which becomes “real life”.
 I have written about these things multiple times in relation to Kubrick’s attempt to bring that immersive Dionysian theatrical quality to his work, a near magical involvement of the audience, his “thesis” for this rather laid out in Killer’s Kiss and its references to an obscure, magical film by Orson Welles.
 We even have it in Kubrick’s first work, Fear and Desire and its references to Shakespeare’s The Tempest and the magician Prospero who manipulates the experiences of others on his island so they are unwitting as to what is real and what is not, then at the end he entreats the audience to release him from that island and his role as the magician/director.

 Many who are reading this are probably already aware of the identity confusion at the masked ball in Eyes Wide Shut.
 Who is the masked woman who redeems Bill?
 Was it Mandy, the model/prostitute?
 Some even believe that Alice is physically at the masked ball as signified by her relation of the dream in which she has sex with multiple men, and the opening shot of the film in which she slips out of a revealing black dress under which she wears nothing.
 But there is no “literally” here, and Wolfgang Glück’s Traumnovelle reveals this through the participants at the masked ball almost all resembling one another.